Doggie Dashboard Appointment Scheduling & Business Management Software for Pet Daycares, Kennels, Groomers, Sitters & Walkers

 Turning an Abandoned Retail Store into a Dog Daycare

 Repurposing an abandoned retail store into a dog daycare can be a savvy and innovative approach to establishing a new business.
+Due to online shopping trends, there is a glut of available retail space right now, just waiting to be utilized.
+Shopping malls have been sitting abandoned for years now.
+It's time for them to get used again!
 Retail spaces offer several advantages, including prime locations and ample square footage, which can be ideal for creating a spacious and functional dog daycare.
-Here’s a step-by-step guide to transforming an abandoned retail store into a thriving dog daycare.
+Here’s our step-by-step guide to transforming an abandoned retail store into a thriving dog daycare.

 1. Evaluate the Space

-Check the building’s infrastructure, including the condition of the floors, walls, and ceilings.
+Make it a point to check the building’s infrastructure, including the condition of the floors, walls, and ceilings.
 Ensure that the space meets local zoning regulations and building codes for a dog daycare.
 You may need to obtain permits or make structural modifications to ensure the space is safe and compliant with health and safety standards.
+Any general contractor will be able to make sure that your space is up to code.

 2. Design Functional Zones

 A successful dog daycare requires distinct areas to accommodate different activities and needs.
+Not all of the pets are going to be intermingling the entire day.
+You're going to have to be able to split them up at times and make sure that their organization makes sense.
 Use the store’s existing layout as a guide to design functional zones.
 Consider the following:

 3. Update the Space